Hunter Greene (basketball)

-Hunter Greene played college basketball at the University of New Mexico from 1983 to 1988.
+Hunter Greene (born 1965) is an American basketball player who played college basketball at the University of New Mexico from 1983 to 1988.
 At 6' 6" he played primarily guard and wing.
 He was a versatile all-around player, accomplished scorer, and strong defender for the Lobos and head coach Gary Colson.
+He finished his career as the leading scorer in Lobo history, though he has since fallen to eighth, and he holds the school record for most steals in a season.

+He has served as a color analyst on broadcasts of Lobo basketball games on KKOB radio since 2014.

+Early life

+He was born in 1965 in Los Angeles, California.